Do You Suffer From Fibromyalgia IN Warner Robins GA?

 Get adequate exercise

-It seems that exercise is recommend and good for everything and fibromyalgia is no different.
-When given this recommendation, many of our patients at Renovation Chiropractic have expressed concerns that exercising increases their discomfort.
+It seems that exercise is recommended and good for everything and fibromyalgia is no different.
+When given this recommendation, many of our patients at Renovation Chiropractic - Warner Robins have expressed concerns that exercising increases their discomfort.
 However, starting slowly with low stress and light impact exercises should reduce the chances of increasing the symptoms.
-As you proceed through these tasks, the muscles will begin to stretch and relax allowing you to increase the type of exercise that your performing.
+As you proceed through these tasks, the muscles will begin to stretch and relax allowing you to increase the type of exercise that you performing.

 Make sure your work environment isn't holding you back